Health Information and Tools > Patient Care Handouts > Accidental Overdose of Medicine in Children: Care Instructions

 Prevention

 • Be safe with medicines.
 Give all medicines exactly as prescribed or as the label directs.
-Call your doctor or nurse call line if you think your child is having a problem with a medicine.
+Call your doctor or nurse advice line if you think your child is having a problem with a medicine.

 • Store all medicines out of the reach of children.
 Keep medicines in the containers they came in.
 Many of these are child-resistant.

-• Keep the phone number for your local provincial Poison Control Centre on or near your phone.
+• Keep the poison centre number (1-844-POISON-X or 1-844-764-7669) in your phone.
 In Alberta, the phone number for the Poison and Drug Information Service (PADIS) is 1-800-332-1414.

 When should you call for help?